 A big smile greeted us at Antananarivo (Tana) airport.
 We immediately liked Patrick our driver.
 We had no idea how long he’d been waiting in the sun in the crowd of people outside the exit yet he was still smiling.

-Immigration formalities were easy we’d applied for an online visa on arrival and got an approval letter so it was simply a case of handing that over with the fee and in return we got a slip of paper for the immigration desk.
+Immigration formalities were easy, we’d applied for an online visa on arrival and got an approval letter so it was simply a case of handing that over with the fee and in return we got a slip of paper for the immigration desk.
 With typical African bureaucracy each desk had 3 people.
 One created the database record after checking all the pieces of paperwork were there, the next scanned the passport, printed the visa and stuck it in and the 3rd was obviously the senior person who stamped you in.

-The airport like you’d imagine – small, a bit shabby and pretty busy.
+The airport was like you’d imagine – small, a bit shabby and pretty busy.
 Neither ATM worked so we changed US$50 and bought a SIM card before leaving.

 We had to go straight through the city and that took time but also gave us opportunity to get a feel for the place.
 It was nicely chaotic and traffic moved very slowly.
 There was a real mix of transport from bicycles and carts pulled by zebu (the Madagascan cattle, a cross between a cow and an ox), minivans, cars of varying road worthiness and 4WDs like us.
-There was plenty of poverty evident but it didn’t feel any moreso than other places we’ve been.
+There was plenty of poverty evident but it didn’t feel any more so than other places we’ve been.

 After breakfast we hit the road for our longest day of driving.
 We were heading to Morondava.
 It was going to take 8 hours to cover 290 kilometres.

 It was an amazing drive.
-The landscape changed continuously, rolling, rocky, desert, savannah, shrubs into trees.
+The landscape changed continuously; rolling, rocky, desert, savannah, shrubs into trees.
 The red earth changed shades constantly.
 The buildings and the way of life changed alongside the landscape.
 Brick houses became clay houses became stick huts.
 We were fascinated by how many variations of carts for moving things there were, basically anything that was a wheel had been turned into a way of transporting things, some carts are even rode on the downhill like go carts, steered by a rope.

 Our main destination was the Avenue of Baobab Trees just outside Morondava.
-An iconic Madagascar image, we were super excited as baobabs began to dot the landscape as the road turned to a red dusty bouncy track.
+An iconic Madagascar image, we were super excited as baobabs began to dot the landscape and the road turned to a red dusty bouncy track.
 The most common time to visit the Avenue is for sunset and with the day drawing on we headed straight there.

 The next morning was our only lie in so we didn’t move quickly.
 When we did we checked out, left our rucksacks at reception and headed off for a walk to explore.
 It was hot, Patrick later told us it is the hottest place in Madagascar (not sure if that is true), but there was a lovely sea breeze making it just about bearable.